Ranks of mapping tori via the curve complex: Preliminaries

 Canary showed in \cite {Canarycovering} how to interpolate between simplicial hyperbolic surfaces using simplicial hyperbolic surfaces, which gives more powerful existence results.
 The following is a version of the much stronger theorem of \cite {Canarycovering} with the same name; it can be proved using the arguments of \cite[Theorem 6.2]{Canarycovering}.

-\begin {named}{Canary's Filling Theorem} There is some constant $C=C(g)$ such that if $M$ is a hyperbolic $3$-manifold homeomorphic to $S \times\BR $, then every point in the convex core of $M$ lies at most at distance $C$ from the image of a simplicial hyperbolic surface $f: S \to M$ in the homotopy class of the fiber. \end {named}
+\begin {theorem}[Canary's Filling Theorem] There is some constant $C=C(g)$ with the following property.
+Suppose that $M$ is a hyperbolic $3$-manifold homeomorphic to $S \times\BR $ and a radius $C$ ball around a point $p\in M$ is contained in the convex core of $M$.
+Then $p$ lies in the image of a simplicial hyperbolic surface $f: S \to M$ in the homotopy class of the fiber. \end {theorem}

-When $\phi: S\longrightarrow S $ is pseudo-Anosov, the infinite cyclic cover $\hat M_\phi $ of the mapping torus $M_\phi $ is its own convex core (see \S\ref {cores}), so Canary's Filling Theorem gives simplicial hyperbolic surfaces that coarsely exhaust $\hat M_\phi $.
-Projecting these surfaces to $M_\phi $, we have that every point of $M_\phi $ is within $C = C (g)$ of the image of a simplicial hyperbolic surface in the homotopy class of the fiber.
+When $\phi: S\longrightarrow S $ is pseudo-Anosov, the infinite cyclic cover $\hat M_\phi $ of the mapping torus $M_\phi $ is its own convex core (see \S\ref {cores}).
+So, Canary's Filling Theorem implies that every point in $M_\phi$ lies in the image of a simplicial hyperbolic surface.
+Projecting to $M_\phi $, we have that every point of $M_\phi $ lies in the image of a simplicial hyperbolic surface in the homotopy class of the fiber.

 Simplicial hyperbolic surfaces $f : S\longrightarrow M_\phi $ are in general not embedded.
-However, work of Freedman-Hass-Scott (see \cite [Theorem 2.5] {Canarylimits}), implies that any $f $ in the homotopy class of the fiber is homotopic to an embedding, which maybe is not simplicial hyperbolic, but lies near to the image of $f $ and still has an electric diameter bound:
+However, work of Freedman-Hass-Scott (see \cite [Theorem 2.5] {Canarylimits}), implies that any $f $ in the homotopy class of the fiber is homotopic to an embedding, which maybe is not simplicial hyperbolic, but lies arbitrarily close to the image of $f $ and still has an electric diameter bound: